 Rachel is a Yoga Therapist based in Cary, North Carolina.
-After receiving her basic yoga teacher credential in 2011, she trained extensively with Susi Hately out of Calgary, a master therapeutic yoga teacher.
+After receiving her basic yoga teacher credential in 2011, she trained extensively in Calgary with Susi Hately, a master therapeutic yoga trainer.
 In the summer of 2018, she completed a two year 1000+ hour advanced therapeutics program.

 Rachel specializes in working one-on-one with people in chronic and acute pain and those who think they cannot do yoga.
 She has a special space in her heart for yogis who have become disenchanted with their longtime yoga practice.
 Rachel marries movement education with the skill of awareness to nurture a new way of approaching the body, mind and spirit.
 Rachel sees the individual and the uniquely beautiful blueprint that each person has when they walk into her room to support and guide their own healing process.
 As a team, Rachel and her clients explore how more ease and less strain is always possible.